enocean-js/node-enocean/README.md

 {}
 ```
 ### the config file
 the configFile must contain a base address.
-If you dont know your base address, put "00000000" in. your initial configFile should look like this:
+If you don't know your base address, put "00000000" in. your initial configFile should look like this:
 ```
 {
 base:"00000000"